shibani/shibani.github.io/_posts/2018-12-10-python-gotchas-ii.markdown

 <br />
 <br />
 <br />
-<span id="repl-2" style="color:#000; font-weight:bold;">In this REPL - Click on the file icon in the left column and in the scope.py file, toggle lines 1, 10 & 11, and then run the code to learn more about how Python's LEGB scoping works</span>
+<span id="repl-2" style="color:#000; font-weight:bold;">In this REPL - Click on the Play button to run tests, or click on the file icon in the left column and in the scope.py file, toggle lines 1, 10 & 11, and then run the code to learn more about how Python's LEGB scoping works</span>
 <iframe height="800px" width="100%" src="https://repl.it/@shibani77/ObedientRunnyPixel?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
 &nbsp;
 &nbsp;